KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Formula1 by ianperrin](https://github.com/ianperrin/MMM-Formula1)

-1. Recommendation: Found `uses: actions/checkout@v3` in file `node.js.yml`: Replace it with v4.
-2. Recommendation: Found `uses: actions/setup-node@v3` in file `node.js.yml`: Replace it with v4.
-3. Deprecated: Found `node-version: [16` in file `node.js.yml`: Update to current version.
-4. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-Formula1.js`: Replace it with built-in fetch.
+1. Recommendation: Found `XMLHttpRequest` in file `MMM-Formula1.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+3. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Fortnite by retroflex](https://github.com/retroflex/MMM-Fortnite)